Arsenic: Organoarsenic compounds

 A large variety of organoarsenic compounds are known.
 Several were developed as chemical warfare agents during World War I, including vesicants such as lewisite and vomiting agents such as adamsite.
 Cacodylic acid, which is of historic and practical interest, arises from the methylation of arsenic trioxide, a reaction that has no analogy in phosphorus chemistry.
-Cacodyl was the first organometallic compound known (even though arsenic is not a true metal) and was named from the Greek κακωδία "stink" for its offensive odor; it is very poisonous.
+Cacodyl was the first organometallic compound known (even though arsenic is not a true metal) and was named from the Greek κακωδία "stink" for its offensive, garlic-like odor; it is very toxic.

 Occurrence and production

-Arsenic comprises about 1.5 ppm (0.00015%) of the Earth's crust, and is the 53rd most abundant element.
+Arsenic is the 53rd most abundant element in the Earth's crust, comprising about 1.5 parts per million (0.00015%).
 Typical background concentrations of arsenic do not exceed 3 ng/m3 in the atmosphere; 100 mg/kg in soil; 400 μg/kg in vegetation; 10 μg/L in freshwater and 1.5 μg/L in seawater.
+Arsenic is the 22nd most abundant element in seawater and ranks 41st in abundance in the universe.

 Minerals with the formula MAsS and MAs2 (M = Fe, Ni, Co) are the dominant commercial sources of arsenic, together with realgar (an arsenic sulfide mineral) and native (elemental) arsenic.
 An illustrative mineral is arsenopyrite (FeAsS), which is structurally related to iron pyrite.
 Many minor As-containing minerals are known.
 Arsenic also occurs in various organic forms in the environment.

 In 2014, China was the top producer of white arsenic with almost 70% world share, followed by Morocco, Russia, and Belgium, according to the British Geological Survey and the United States Geological Survey.
 Most arsenic refinement operations in the US and Europe have closed over environmental concerns.
 Arsenic is found in the smelter dust from copper, gold, and lead smelters, and is recovered primarily from copper refinement dust.
+Arsenic is the main impurity found in copper concentrates to enter copper smelting facilities.
+There has been an increase in arsenic in copper concentrates over the years since copper mining has moved into deep high-impurity ores as shallow, low-arsenic copper deposits have been progressively depleted.

 On roasting arsenopyrite in air, arsenic sublimes as arsenic(III) oxide leaving iron oxides, while roasting without air results in the production of gray arsenic.
 Further purification from sulfur and other chalcogens is achieved by sublimation in vacuum, in a hydrogen atmosphere, or by distillation from molten lead-arsenic mixture.